How to Build An Email for Abandoned Cart Users

 When subscribers aren’t engaging with your marketing emails, it’s essential to re-engage them before they’re gone for good.
 Not only will you lose business from the 44% of customers who drop out of brands’ email lists in their first year of signing up, but if your engagement levels decrease considerably, internet service providers (ISPs) may label you a low-quality sender.

-So, what can you do to slow the leak?
+What can you do to slow the leak?
 Win back your customers with re-engagement email campaigns.

 Before you start a re-engagement email campaign, you need to know who your inactive subscribers are.
 Depending on your business, you can categorize inactive subscribers as: